cascoamarillo/epigenetics/README.md

 Scripts to look at methylation fraction distribution at modified sites detected by SMRT-seq (Figure 2)

-Scripts to look at comparisons of AvL1 gene transcription in ChIP-seq peaks (Supplementary Fig. 10) collinear blocks
+Scripts to look at comparisons of AvL1 gene transcription in ChIP-seq peaks and in collinear blocks (Supplementary Fig. 10)

 ## Code for Rodriguez et al. 2022